 We don’t demand a walk-through on how planes fly before booking a ticket from an airline.
 We trust in our previous experiences: that the plane takes off and lands without incident.
 No technical paper required.
 If it’s our first flight, we look to the experience of others, nowadays abundant.

-Similarly, in the world of hifi, we readily accept the audible differences between loudspeakers or amplifiers.
+Similarly, in the world of hi-fi, we readily accept the audible differences between loudspeakers or amplifiers.
 Why?
-Our own experiences with such hardware is sufficient that trusting in others, even when the models vary, isn’t too great a leap to make.
+Our own experiences with such hardware are sufficient that trusting in others, even when the models vary, isn’t too great a leap to make.

 With newer and/or more niche product categories like power conditioners/filters, USB cables, Ethernet cables, experience takes time to percolate through the audiophile collective.
 If it’s our first leap into uncharted territory, trust in others is likely in shorter supply.

 Fewer audiophiles will have heard AudioQuest’s Niagara 1000 than, say, the KEF LS50 or a Devialet Expert 200.
 Forums and comments sections tell us that fewer readers trust a reviewer’s thoughts on a unit like the Niagara 1000 than a loudspeaker or an amplifier.